 And finally...here's a recipe for a family favorite that we take on almost every camping trip.

 - Pack about 1/2 cup flour into a separate Ziploc- — this is for rolling out dough later.

 - Pre-mix 1 cup flour and about 1.5 tsp. yeast into a Ziploc bag.

 - Pack a smaller Ziploc with a mixture of brown sugar, cinnamon, and raisins and tuck this into the bag with the flour and yeast.

 - Several hours before you want to start baking, pull out the small bag and set aside.
 Add about 1 cup filtered water to flour and yeast.
-Zip the bag shut and mix by squishing it from the outside, over and over.
+Zip the bag shut and mix by squishing it over and over from the outside.
 You may need to open the bag several times to release air.
 Keep mixing until all dry ingredients have been moistened.

 - Find the warmest place (on a flat rock in the sun, against someone’s belly, in a sleeping bag) and let the dough rise for about 1.5 to 2 hours.
 The rising time depends on how cold it is.
 Remember: Yeast reacts slowly in colder temps and will die if it gets above 115 degrees or so.

 - Once the dough has about doubled, put a little flour on your clean hands and ooze the dough out onto your floured flexible cutting board.
 Push it around until it covers the board.
 If you have butter, coat the surface with butter as evenly as possible.

 - Now get out that small bag with the brown sugar mixture.
 Sprinkle this mixture over the butter or just the dough if you don’t have butter.
 Starting from one edge, roll the dough toward the opposite edge (this will be messy but don’t worry, it will still taste great).